In this section, you will explore the following questions:

 Explore this interactive website about mass extinctions.

-- Debris in the atmosphere formed a thick cloud, which blocked the sun.
+Debris in the atmosphere formed a thick cloud, which blocked almost all of the sunlight.
 Plants and animals died.

 The Pleistocene Extinction